dojo/framework/docs/en/stores/supplemental.md

 ### `MutableState` API

-Any `State` implemention must provide four methods to properly apply operations to the state.
+Any `State` implementation must provide four methods to properly apply operations to the state.

 -   `get<S>(path: Path<M, S>): S` takes a `Path` object and returns the value in the current state at the provided path
 -   `at<S extends Path<M, Array<any>>>(path: S, index: number): Path<M, S['value'][0]>` returns a `Path` object that points to the provided `index` in the array at the provided path